adblockradio/adblockradio/README.md

 - Keras (tested with v2.0.8).
 Keras installation instructions are available [here](https://keras.io/#installation).
 - Tensorflow (tested with `tensorflow` v1.4.0 and `tensorflow-gpu` v1.3.0).
 Installation instructions are [here](https://www.tensorflow.org/install/).

+The following should be enough:
 ```bash
 pip install keras tensorflow
 ```
-should be enough.
 If you do not have pip [follow these instructions to install it](https://pip.pypa.io/en/stable/installing/).

 Then install this module:
 ```bash
 git clone https://github.com/adblockradio/adblockradio.git
 cd adblockradio